In today’s world, business competition is becoming more fierce. You need to have something that others don’t have, or you’ll lose

 If your video interview changes to a phone call or you have an upcoming phone interview, be sure to check out our graduate phone interview tips!

-Some of the best video interview examples are those that take place in an appropriate and professional environment, you don’t the interviewer to focus on anything else than you and what you’re saying (i.e. your dirty washing).
+Some of the best video interview examples are those that take place in an appropriate and professional environment, you don't want the interviewer focusing on anything else other than you and what you're saying (i.e. not your dirty washing).

 One of the best virtual interview tips is to find a space that is well lit and set up your laptop so you are facing a window, this will make sure you have the most natural light and that you’re not backlit - ensuring an employer can see you as clearly as possible.